NicoVogel/alpine-bisonflexgdb/README.md

 ## Example Powershell script

-The script runs a new container or stats an existing container.
+The script runs a new container or starts an existing one.

 ````Powershell